EventStore/EventStore/docs/server/features/admin-ui.md

 ![Web admin interface admin](images/wai-admin.png)

-The _Admin_ tab shows subsystems enabled (currently only [projections](projections/README.md)) on EventStoreDB and [scavenges](../operations/scavenge.md) run.
-You can start a new scavenge operation by clicking the _Scavenge_ button, and shut EventStoreDB down by clicking the _Shutdown Server_ button.
+The _Admin_ tab shows subsystems enabled (currently only [projections](projections/README.md)) on KurrentDB and [scavenges](../operations/scavenge.md) run.
+You can start a new scavenge operation by clicking the _Scavenge_ button, and shut KurrentDB down by clicking the _Shutdown Server_ button.

 ## Users

 ![Web admin interface projections tab](images/wai-users.png)

-The _Users_ tab shows [the users defined in EventStoreDB](../security/user-authentication.md), clicking an individual user shows a JSON representation of that user's details.
+The _Users_ tab shows [the users defined in KurrentDB](../security/user-authentication.md), clicking an individual user shows a JSON representation of that user's details.

 ## Log out